ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 # General Rule

--   No function or method should do anything catastrophic (crash the program) or **visible** (print an error message to the screen); only the `main` function should.
+-   As a general principle, no function or method should do anything catastrophic (crash the program) or **visible** (print an error message to the screen).
+-   The responsibility for the User Interface usually belongs to the `main` function.
--   The **golden rule** is that a function should return a value that signals an error or raise an exception.
+-   The **golden rule**: a function should either return an error signal (error code/optional type) or raise an exception, letting the caller decide how to handle it.

 # Exceptions {#exceptions}